Last updated: 14 May 2018

 Sometimes the organisations listed above may be outside the European Economic Area (EEA), so we may pass your personal information to countries that do not have the same standards or protection for personal information as the UK.
 If we, our agents or our service providers do this, we’ll always make sure that these organisations adequately secure your personal information.

 We may also ask your previous energy supplier for personal information about you that will allow us to take over your supply (for example, information about your meter readings, meter technical details etc.).
 Similarly, if you switch away from OVO, we may provide similar information to your new supplier so they can begin supplying your energy.

 Priority Services Register or special needs

-If we believe that you (or a member of your household) need extra care (for example, because of your age, health, disability or financial circumstances), we may record and share this information with the following people to ensure your supply isn’t interrupted:
+If we believe that you (or a member of your household) need extra care (for example, because of your age, health, disability or financial circumstances) and we have your explicit consent to do so, we may record and share this information with the following people to ensure your supply isn’t interrupted:

 other energy suppliers if we believe you are considering changing supplier;

 an outsourced service company that manages a wide range of energy industry data interactions on our behalf;

 the relevant gas transporter, metering agents or network operator.

 We follow strict security procedures to protect your personal information.
 This includes following certain guidelines (for example, checking your identity when you phone us).

 We strongly recommend that you do not disclose any OVO login details to anyone.
 Please always remember to logout of your account when you have finished using any of OVO’s websites (such as My OVO and My Boost).